-A legislator or legislative employee who knows or reasonably should know that an \immediate family member has received a gift because of the immediate family member's connection with the legislator or legislative employee shall report gifts with a value over \$250.
+(i) A legislator or legislative employee who knows or reasonably should know that an immediate family member has received a gift because of the family member's connection with the legislator or legislative employee shall disclose for publication under (d) of this section the receipt of the gift by the family member ...
+If receipt of the gift by a person who is a legislator or legislative employee would be prohibited under this section, a member of the person's immediate family may not receive the gift.

-\Immediate Family Member: spouse, domestic partner; or child, including a stepchild and adoptive child of the person, a parent or sibling, if financially dependent or share a substantial financial interest with the legislator or legislative employee.
+Immediate Family Member: spouse, domestic partner; or child, including a stepchild and adoptive child of the person, a parent or sibling, if financially dependent or share a substantial financial interest with the legislator or legislative employee.